Important information about your student visa

 - A student sponsored by your government, on a full-time course for 6 months or more

-- A student studying a full-time postgraduate level course for 9 months or more
+- A student studying a full-time postgraduate Research course for 9 months or more

 If you need to apply for a new visa in your home country to continue your current course after an interruption, and are on a taught postgraduate course that started before 1 January 2024, you will be permitted to apply for a visa for your dependants to accompany you from your home country if your course re-starts after 1 January 2024.